Midge / EmergersCopper Zebra Midge

 Overview

 A simple twist on the classic Zebra Midge, this version swaps the typical silver ribbing for copper wire to give the fly a warm, subtle flash.
-Tied on a curved midge hook with a black thread body, silver or copper tungsten bead, and fine copper rib, this pattern is easy to tie and deadly effective when midges are present.
+Tied on a curved midge hook with a black thread body, silver or copper tungsten bead, and fine copper rib, this pattern is easy to tie and highly effective when midges are present.
 It's a go-to for winter and early spring.

 Materials